 A typical film equipment insurance policy protects you from damage and/or theft of your equipment, whether it is from a rental house or your own.
 Your policy cost will usually depend on the worth of your equipment, as discussed with your insurance broker.

 Filmmaker insurance can be purchased for an individual project, monthly, or even annually.
-If you’re shooting multiple projects in a year, then you’ll probably want an annual policy.
+If you’re shooting multiple projects in a year, then you’ll probably want an annual policy, potentially even a DICE policy depending on your project.
 Whereas, if you’re shooting one project, then you might want film equipment insurance for one shoot.

 What equipment is covered depends on your policy; however, most equipment policies cover any equipment used in pre-production, production, and post.
 That’s to say it’s more than just camera insurance – it can also include any videography equipment, sound equipment, and even computers you use.

 Insurance is designed to protect you, so it’s crucial to be honest with your brokers, providing them with as much detail as possible.
-That way, when things go wrong, your filmmaking insurance protects you.
+That way, when things go wrong, your filmmaking insurance does its job.

 At a minimum, most film equipment insurance policies will cover accidental damage and theft.
 However, what encompasses “accidental damage” is often up to your insurance provider.
 Let’s say you drop your RED Camera in a hot tub.
 Some entertainment insurance brokers might determine that type of damage requires a separate water policy.